Barrier-free living: floor design for all situations in life

 CERAMIN® as an example of barrier-friendly floor design

-One floor covering that meets many of these requirements is CERAMINThe mineral design flooring has a very low installation height, is dimensionally stable, slip-resistant and can be laid without thresholds up to 12 m in multiple rooms – even over existing floors.
-Thanks to its slip-resistant surface and ease of care, it is also suitable for more sensitive living areas such as bathrooms or kitchens.
+One floor covering that meets many of these requirements is CERAMIN.
+This mineral design covering has a very low installation height, is dimensionally stable, impact-resistant and can be laid without thresholds for up to 12 m in multiple rooms – even over existing floors.
+Its slip-resistant surface and ease of care also make it suitable for more sensitive living areas such as bathrooms or kitchens.

 In addition, CERAMIN is free of PVC and plasticisers, which is particularly advantageous in residential units for children, elderly or sensitive people.
 The combination of function, healthy living and design makes it a possible solution in a barrier-free context.